AtomicExpresso/developer-portfolio/README.md

 # Developer Portfoilo project ☕

-My developer portfolio, built using Reactjs, Nextjs, Typescript, Scss and Bootstrap.
+An updated version of my developer portfolio, built using Reactjs, Nextjs, Typescript, Scss and Bootstrap.

 ## Features ⚙️
 - Mobile support with navigation bar